rubymonolith/superform/README.md

 ### Change a form's root namespace

-By default Superform namespaces a form based on the ActiveModel model name param key.
+By default Superform will namespace a form based on the ActiveModel model name param key.

 ```ruby
 class UserForm < Superform::Rails::Form